 Please see below for recent key statements and updates from the SQA on the 2019/2020 academic year:

 On 19 June, the SQA published a statement and guidance relating to the appeals process for this year's national qualifications:

 On 3 June, the SQA provided a new update on the alternative certification model for this year's national qualifications:

 Stirling Council welcomed children and young people back to school and nursery on August 12 following a Scottish Government announcement on 30 July.

-In a statement to the Scottish Parliament on the COVID-19 route map, the First Minister confirmed that the latest scientific advice and evidence supported the safe return of pupils to school.
+In a statement to the Scottish Parliament, the First Minister confirmed that the latest scientific advice and evidence supported the safe return of pupils to school.

 The Council had been working towards a return to full-time schooling after the summer break in line with ongoing Scottish Government guidance.

 Individual schools shared arrangements for this return with parents, carers and young people.